 The even more sensitive information such as health information, ethnic and racial details, sexual preferences, and religious beliefs, etc. require a lot more care.
 And it is strictly advised that such information is not stored in your Aritic PinPoint account.

 What is the “Processing of Data”?

-To add further value to the security measures based on the definition of data, GDPR proposes to ensure that the handling of the data is also regulated from all angles.
+To add further value to the security measures based on the definition of data, GDPR proposed to ensure that the handling of the data is regulated from all angles.
 The processing of data is a broad term which is incorporated in the law, with this very objective.